MartinPellizzer/terrawhisper-compiler/articles/ammi-visnaga/medicine.md

 - **Phenolic compounds**:   Various phenolic compounds present in Visnaga contribute to its antioxidant and potential anti-inflammatory properties.
 - **Minerals and vitamins**:   Visnaga contains minerals such as calcium, potassium, and magnesium, as well as some vitamins, which may contribute to its overall health-promoting effects.

-## What are the key preparations of visnaga for health purposes?
+## What are the medicinal preparations of visnaga for health purposes?

 Visnaga (Ammi visnaga) presents a diverse array of key preparations aimed at harnessing its medicinal properties for various health purposes.
 Infusions, a widely practiced method, involve steeping dried Visnaga flowers or seeds in hot water, allowing extraction of its beneficial compounds.
 Tinctures, popularly used for their concentrated form, involve macerating Visnaga in alcohol to obtain potent extracts.
 Capsules, containing powdered Visnaga, offer controlled dosage intake, commonly found in strengths ranging from 100 to 500 milligrams.
 Decoctions, made by boiling Visnaga roots or seeds, yield liquid formulations for internal use against diverse ailments.